 Call of Duty may not have prize pool backing of some other games, but having a long-standing career that spans over multiple titles and world championships isn’t shabby at all.

-It's also no surprise that he's closely followed by two veterans of the game in long-time teammate Ian 'Crimsix' Porter and Jordan 'JKap' Kaplan - who have both been around as long as Karma.
+It's also no surprise that he's closely followed by two veterans of the game in long-time teammate Ian 'Crimsix' Porter and James 'Clayster' Eubanks - who have both been around as long as Karma.
 Clayster claimed his second world title at CWL Champs 2019 and could surpass Karma in the near future once Call of Duty moves to a franchising model.

 League of Legends always has a competitive field, yet, one name stands alone at the top of the card - Lee ‘Faker’ Sang Hyeok.
-Faker is one of the greatest, and most dominant, LoL players of all-time - racking up $1,213,853.15 in prize winnings across his three world championships.
+Faker is one of the greatest, and most dominant, LoL players of all-time - racking up $1,228,281.90 in prize winnings across his three world championship and multiple LCK wins.

 While 2018 may have been a rocky year for him and his SKT teammates, Faker's eyes will be firmly set on returning to his throne, securing his fourth Worlds title - which he is well on the way to doing, as his team secured another LCK success after taking down Griffin in the playoffs.

 Faker may be the only LoL star to break the $1 million mark but Lee 'Duke' Ho Seong and Lee 'Wolf' Jae Wan aren't far behind either.
 100 Thieves star Bae 'Bang' Jun Sik, a former teammate of Faker, is also an honorable mention.

-Dota 2 may not directly compete with LoL, but their prize pools could be enough to make some players switch over from Riot Games’ MOBA to Valve’s.
+Dota 2 may not directly compete with LoL, but their prize pools could be enough to make some players think about switching over from Riot Games’ MOBA to Valve’s.
 Not every Dota event is showered with gold, however, but make it to the incredibly prestigious International - which OG has now won for two years in a row following TI9 - and you’re in the money.

 Counter-Strike: Global Offensive may not get the prize money support of its DOTA counterpart but that’s not to say that players can’t win head-spinning amounts of money from competing.
 Winning a CS:GO major will net a team $500,000 before they split it between themselves.